 First-Offense DUI in Florida

-Read about the consequences and penalties for a Florida first-offense DUI.
+Read about the administrative and criminal penalties for a first-offense DUI in Florida.

 April 27, 2016

 The possible consequences of a first-offense DUI (driving under the influence) in Florida include fines, license suspension, vehicle impoundment, having to install an ignition interlock device (IID), and jail time.
 Enhanced penalties might apply where the convicted motorist had a blood alcohol concentration (BAC) of .15% or more, was involved in an accident that resulted in injuries or property damage, or had a passenger in the car who was under 18 years old.
 This article outlines some of administrative and criminal penalties you might face for a first-offense DUI in Florida.

 License suspension.
 Generally, the Florida Department of Highway Safety and Motor Vehicles (DHSMV) will administratively suspend, for six months, the license of a motorist who’s arrested for driving with a BAC of .08% or more.
 Drivers who refuse to submit to chemical testing in violation of Florida’s “implied consent” laws face an administrative suspension of one year.
 Typically, an administrative suspension is possible even if the driver isn't ultimately convicted of a DUI in criminal court.

 A person whose license is suspended for DUI can often get a “hardship” license—typically, for driving only to and from work, school, church, and medical appointments.
 A driver whose license is suspended for having a BAC of .08% or more is generally eligible for a hardship license after completing 30 days of the suspension.
 On the other hand, drivers with refusal suspensions won’t be eligible for a hardship license for 90 days.